vjjan91/vocal-activity/README.md

 ** Work in progress **
 We will carry out the following here:

--dawn and dusk detections (cumulative)
+-dawn and dusk detections (cumulative) (run analysis similar to what you would do for vocal activity)
 -dawn and dusk vocal activity (how is vocal activity measured and estimated?; also run separate analysis on proportions?)
+   run anovas to get at diff between dawn v. dusk across habitat types and species affiliations
 -dawn and dusk species richness (jacknife?)(not necessarily needed)
 -PGLS analysis/no PGLS analysis?
     dawn
     dusk
-  (including habitat structure ~ PC measurements, habitat affiliation (RF/OC), foraging guild, trophic niche/diet, and )
+  (including habitat structure ~ PC measurements, habitat affiliation (RF/OC), foraging guild, trophic niche/diet, and phylogeny)
+-envision the main figures